tmiddlehurst/node-skeleton/README1.md

   -> npm i -- save
   -> bower i --save
 3. Spin up a local server.
 The app looks for port 3000 by default.
-4. Execute app.js in the root directory of the app. (e.g. using nodemon or similar)
+4. Execute app.js in the root directory of the app (e.g. using nodemon or similar).

 ##Authors
 --------